claudiu-bele/Mesh-Data-Model/README.md

 - `linkTypePosition`: Text, position in which the `nodeTypeId` is added as a constraint.
 Can be "source", "target" or "source_target".
 - `userId`: Text matching `User.id`.
 For backups it will be the user's id, for public use "public"
 - `created`: DateTime, can be string repr or int
 - `updated`: DateTime, can be string repr or int

+### World Constraints (since Mesh 1.0)
+World constraints help further narrow down your IAI experience by only showing meta data choices based on your selected worlds' constraints.
+- `id`: Text
+- `worldId`: Text matching `World.id` meaning the world to which we apply the constraint
+- `type`: Text, constraint type, can be 'allow' or 'exclude'
+- `metaDataType`: Text, the data type to enforce the constraint on, can be 'nodeType' or 'linkType'
+- `metaDataId`: Text matching `NodeType.id` or `LinkType.id` based on `metaDataType` to represent the node/link type
+- `created`: DateTime, can be string repr or int
+##### Optional
+- `userId`: Text matching `User.id`.
+For backups it will be the user's id, for public use "public"
+- `updated`: DateTime, can be string repr or int

 In the app, certain relations enforce rules as to what the type of the concepts they are connected to can be.